EricssonResearch/spindump/README.md

 ## An RTT measurement tool for traffic going through a router

-The "Spindump" tool is a Unix command-line ulitity that can be used to trace flows passing through an interface, and monitor their round-trip times.
-The tool supports ICMP, TCP, and QUIC traffic.
+The "Spindump" tool is a Unix command-line ulitity that can be used to passively monitor round-trip times passing through an interface.
+It is not a tool to monitor traffic content or metadata of individual connections, and indeed that is not possible in the Internet as most connections are encrypted.
+But the tool looks at the characteristics of transport protocols, such as the QUIC Spin Bit, and attempts to derive information about round-trip times for individual connections or for the aggregate or average values.
+The tool supports TCP, QUIC, COAP, DNS, and ICMP traffic.
+There's also an easy way to anonymize connection information so that the resulting statistics cannot be used to infer anything about specific connections or users.

-The software is under development, and subject to research on best algorithms for recognising flows and determining their round-trip times.
-But the basic idea is that it looks at ICMP echo and echo request packets, TCP packets and acknowledgements, or QUIC spin bit behaviour.
+The software is under development, and subject to research on best algorithms.

 ![Tool output](https://raw.githubusercontent.com/EricssonResearch/spindump/master/images/screenshot1.jpg)